-We found common ground beyond our diagnoses.
-We both found sleep elusive, which made our time zone difference irrelevant; he had two young daughters (I had two young sons...plus three more); we both married engineers; and Tom had lived in Michigan until he left for grad school.
+We found common ground beyond our stage IV cancer diagnoses.
+We both found sleep elusive, which made the time zone difference between us irrelevant; he had two young daughters (I had two young sons...plus three more); we both married engineers; and Tom had lived in Michigan until he left for grad school.
 We kept close tabs on each other.
 We joked about arranging a marriage (or two!) between his kids and mine.
 We previewed each other's blogs, and we prayed for each other often.
 More times than I can count, he was the first one I'd message whenever I had urgent (good or bad) news to share.
 He was always there.

 After reading his first blog posts, I encouraged him to share his blog with another online community where I hung out, colontown.
 Initially, he told me he was "spread too thin to join another group".
 He asked if I would post his blog link there so that he wouldn't have to divide his attention with yet another outlet.
 I encouraged him (again) to join so that he could post it himself.
 He finally relented with one caveat:

 "I'll join as long as it's OK if I don't post too frequently."